dive-into-machine-learning/dive-into-machine-learning/README.md

 * [11 Clever Methods of Overfitting and How to Avoid Them](http://hunch.net/?p=22)
 * ["So, you want to build an ethical algorithm?"
 An interactive tool to prompt discussions](https://cdt.info/ddtool/) [(source)](https://github.com/numfocus/algorithm-ethics)

 That's not a comprehensive list, of course!
-They are just some starter points.
-PRs are welcome!
+They are just some gateways and starting-points. _Know some other resources?
+Please share them, pull requests are welcome!_

 ## Skilling up